 The GSE was established in 2012 and received his first master's and doctoral students in August 2013.
 It is dedicated to becoming a world-class center for teaching and research on education, with a focus on educational reform in Kazakhstan and Central Asia, while retaining a broad international approach.
 We seek to promote and assist in the implementation of cutting-edge research on educational challenges and issues from preschool through university levels.

 A M.Sc.
-Educational Leadership with specializations in School Leadership (1-year and 2-year), Higher Education (1 year), Inclusive Education (1 year), and Preschool Education (1 year) is currently offered in GSE.
+Educational Leadership with specializations in School Leadership (2-year), Higher Education (2 year), Inclusive Education (2 year) is currently offered in GSE.
 Within each of these specializations the following topics will be covered: instruction and pedagogy, curriculum design and development, evaluation and assessment, governance, and leadership.
 A M.A.
 Multilingual Education is also offered in GSE at the moment.
 This 2-year full-time program covers theories, policies and practices of multilingual education, and is closely linked to the trilingual education strategy that is being implemented in Kazakhstan.
 Additionally, GSE offers a Ph.D. in Education.
 This full-time, intensive 3-year program is designed for individuals who are committed to taking a leadership role in educational reform and management in Kazakhstan.

 Working with our partner institutions, the University of Cambridge and the University of Pennsylvania, the GSE will form the core of a group of academics and practitioners dedicated to education understood holistically, both as a lifelong journey and as a discipline which seeks to wed research and practice.